shwilliam/tent/README.md

 ### 3. Update the proxy in `gulpfile.js`

 Lastly, be sure to update your `gulpfile.js` with the appropriate URL for the Browsersync proxy (so change `localhost[:port-here]/[your-dir-name-here]` to the appropriate localhost URL)

+### 4. (Optional) Populate SQL DB with sample posts

+To get an idea of the content that this theme/plugin collection supports, you may wish to import some sample posts.
+This can be done by [downloading `tent.sql`](https://gist.github.com/shwilliam/612f04ed3a897c38d24f146e7bba654e) and importing the SQL file from `phpmyadmin`.